 So why are the Japanese so polite?

-Well, the article offers a number of reasons including the fact that so many people are packed tightly onto the island and in cities, that politeness has become a way of keeping social order.
+The article offers a number of reasons, one of which suggests that with so many people tightly packed onto the island and in cities, politeness has become an essential way of keeping social order.

 “There is a need for politeness in Japan to get along with living on top of your neighbours – it’s a respect for others,” says Laurie Inokuma, who holds a degree from Cornell in Japanese language and worked for Japan Airlines for 15 years.